ECCC-ASTD-MRD/gem/README.md

 The execution of all three components of GEM is configurable through the use of three configuration files called:
 - gem_settings.nml: file containing some namelists to configure the model execution
-- outcfg.out: file use to configure the model output
+- outcfg.out: file used to configure the model output
-- configexp.cfg: file use to configure the execution shell environment
+- configexp.cfg: file used to configure the execution shell environment

 Examples of these files can be found in the test cases in the configurations directory.